YahefuYusufu/Travlr/README.md

 A modern mobile application for documenting and preserving your travel memories.
 Capture your journeys with photos, locations, and detailed information about your trips.

-A modern mobile application for documenting and preserving your travel memories.
-Capture your journeys with photos, locations, and detailed information about your trips.

 ## Features